RangoGM/ccna-labs/08 Dynamic Routing RIPv2 (CML + PKT)/README.md

 ---

 ### Notes
+> [!NOTE]
-RIP is a distance-vector routing protocol that uses hop count as its metric.
+> - RIP is a distance-vector routing protocol that uses hop count as its metric.
-The maximum hop count supported by RIP is 15, which limits its scalability.
+> - The maximum hop count supported by RIP is 15, which limits its scalability.

-Although RIP is rarely used in modern production networks, it is included in CCNA to help understand the fundamentals of dynamic routing protocols.
+> - Although RIP is rarely used in modern production networks, it is included in CCNA to help understand the fundamentals of dynamic routing protocols.

 | [⬅️ Previous Lab](../07%20Static%20Routing%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../09A%20EIGRP%20Feasible%20Successor%20(CML%20%2B%20PKT)) |